 Looking for the best of the best?
 Consider Southwest Collegiate Institute for the Deaf to get your degree in American Sign Language.
-ASL is a popular choice at Southwest Collegiate Institute for the Deaf with over 1 graduates in 2019.
+At Southwest Collegiate Institute for the Deaf, 25.0% of undergraduate students major in ASL.
 The campus of is located in , .

 There is a grad program obtainable for those who are intrigued.
 This school does not require first-year students to live on-campus.
-Take a virtual tour to explore 's campus.
+Find every one of 's rankings to learn more about the college.

 William Woods University is among your top options if you want to study American Sign Language.
 19.9% of undergraduates at William Woods University are ASL students.
 This is a tremendous selection for students who desire the style of a simple college town.

 Gallaudet University is a good option for individuals interested in an American Sign Language major.
-We have determined that the ASL program at Gallaudet is very focused.
+This is a fairly common subject of study at Gallaudet, with 12.1% of undergraduates signed up for it.
 Placed in Washington, District of Columbia, this institution is a strong option for students who enjoy the joy of a significant city.

 Keuka College is among your top options if you want to study American Sign Language.
 This is a tremendous opportunity for students who desire the style of a small college town.